VeryGoodOpenSource/dart_frog/docs/docs/basics/serving-static-files.md

 # Serving Static Files 📁

 Dart Frog supports serving static files including images, text, json, html, and more.
-To serve static files, place the files within a `public` directory at the root of the project.
+To serve static files, place the files within the `public` directory at the root of the project.

-For example, if you created a file in `public/hello.txt` which contained the following:
+For example, if you create a file in `public/hello.txt` which contains the following:

 ```
 Hello World!